top of page

 • Vanities and stone edges with softened corners

-These sculptural elements counterbalance the hard surfaces common in bathrooms and help spaces feel calmer and more organic.
-Even one curved element can make a room feel more current without overwhelming the design.
+These sculptural elements counterbalance the hard surfaces common in bathrooms which help spaces feel calmer and more organic.

 Bathroom Colors Getting Hot in 2026